Jepse/TimeSolo/README.md

 - **Net Worth = Inventory**: Manage finances like an in-game inventory.
 - **Relationships = Social Panel**: Maintain and improve relationships as part of the game.
 - **Timeline**: An interactive timeline shows users their achievements, similar to a character's journey.

-Time Solo aims to make personal development engaging by presenting life as an RPG with "one go," much like a hardcore mode in video games.

 ## Features
 - **Gamified Life Management**: View your real-world growth through game-like mechanics.